hashgraph/stablecoin-studio/cli/README.md

 4. List Stable Coins
 5. Configuration

+### Create new Stable Coin
+In order to create a new stable coin you will have to fill-in all the required information.
+Once the request is ready, the CLI will extract from the configuration file the factory and HederaERC20 contracts based on the network you are working on.
+The request as well as the factory and HederaERC20 contract's addresses will be submitted to the SDK that will use them to deploy the stable coin.

+> When the configuration file is first created, the factory and HederaERC20 contracts added to the "testnet" network are the default ones (contracts deployed and maintained by IoBuilders).
+However users are free to deploy and use their own contract, in order to do that, the configuration file must be updated with the new factory and/or HederaERC20 contract' addresses.

+### Manage imported tokens
+Stable coins that we have not created with our account but for which we have been assigned one or several roles must be imported in order to operate them.

+1. Add token
+2. Refresh token
+3. Remove token

 ### Operate with stable coin
 The operations that can be performed with a stable coin are as follows: